MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

     :::image type="content" source="media/sso-add-scope-bladed.png" alt-text="Screenshot showing the Add scope blade." border="false":::

 1. Select **Add a client application**.

 1. Enter the **Application (client) ID** from the **Overview** page for the canvas app registration into the **Client ID** field.
 Select the checkbox for the listed scope that you created.

 1. Select **Add application**.

 ### Configure authentication in Power Virtual Agents to enable single sign-on

 The **Token Exchange URL** in the Power Virtual Agents authentication configuration page is used to exchange the OBO token for the requested access token through the bot framework.

 Power Virtual Agents calls into Azure AD to perform the actual exchange.

-**Add the token exchange URL to your bot's authentication page**
+#### Add the token exchange URL to your bot's authentication page

 1. Sign in to Power Virtual Agents.

 1. Confirm you've selected the bot for which you want to enable authentication by selecting the bot icon on the top menu and choosing the correct bot.

-1. Select **Manage** on the side navigation pane, and then go to the **Authentication** tab.
+1. Select **Manage** on the side pane, and then go to the **Authentication** tab.

     :::image type="content" source="media/auth-manage-sm.png" alt-text="Go to Manage and then Authentication." border="false":::